McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 Post-Conditions
 ^^^^^^^^^^^^^^^

-The new proposal is either dismissed or approved.
+Success: The new proposal is either dismissed or approved.

+Failure: The system state is unchanged.

 Extension Points
 ^^^^^^^^^^^^^^^^